History of the Decathlon Brand

 Since 2009, Decathlon has been present in India and has been a huge success.
 Indeed, the number of physical stores opened has been increasing year after year.
 Indeed, the products and ideas of the brand are perfectly suited to the demand and needs of Indian consumers.
 The brand made a mistake at the beginning by not offering products for cricket, the national sport in India.
 It later rectified this by offering products for this sport.

-The success of Decathlon in India is mainly due to the right strategy of setting up the stores.
+The success of Decathlon in India is mainly due to the right strategy for setting up the stores.
 Indeed, they are generally located near middle-class populations that are open to globalized practices.

 As a result, it is not in the largest cities in India that have the most stores.
 In fact, the first three Decathlon stores opened in Bangalore, which is considered the Silicon Valley of India.
 Later on, the company’s headquarters were also established in Bangalore, exactly in Whitefield in 2011, and near the international airport in 2015.